llm-bible/llm-bible.github.io/_publications/nangia2019human.markdown

 bibkey: nangia2019human
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/1905.10425"}
-tags: ['BERT', 'Model Architecture', 'RAG', 'Training Techniques', 'Uncategorized']
+tags: ['BERT', 'Model Architecture', 'RAG', 'Training Techniques']
 ---
 The GLUE benchmark (Wang et al., 2019b) is a suite of language understanding tasks which has seen dramatic progress in the past year, with average